 WHAT WINE MAKING INGREDIENTS WILL I NEED?

 There is a core group of home wine making ingredients that are usually called for in most all fruit and concentrate wine recipes.
-Each of these ingredients play a specific and distinctly different role in the wine making process.
-Here is a brief discription of what these ingredients do.
+Each of these ingredients plays a specific and distinctly different role in the wine making process.
+Here is a brief description of what these ingredients do.